zx80/flask-simple-auth/README.md

 # users belonging to the patcher group can patch whatever:
 @app.route("/whatever", methods=["PATCH"])
+@auth.parameters("some", "stuff")
 @auth.authorize("patcher")
 def patch_whatever():
-    # ok to do it, then
+    # ok to do it, with parameters "some" and "stuff"
     return "", 204
 ```